Kungoni: The Mua Mission

 The Mua Mission was founded by the White Fathers in 1902 when the buildings of the first big mission house were built and which still stand today.
 The first church was finished in 1905 and opened at Christmas.
 The church which is used today was established in 1971 on the same ground and a lot of things of the old church have been adopted.
 The Kungoni Centre has been created by Father Claude Boucher Chisale in 1976, after Father Boucher already worked with artists in Nsipe.
 Originally it was just set up as a project of helping the local artists but the cultural part developed.

 Carving Centre

-The Carvings are the essential and the core activity of the Kungoni Centre.
-In the beginning Father Boucher founded the Carving Centre to teach the local artists new techniques.
-Today the Carving Centre is used by the experienced, established carvers to teach the young and emerging artist.
-The artworks are sold to tourists or shops everywhere in the country with a special view on a fair price for the carvers so they can support their families.
-In 2009 the art gallery was opened to give carvers and the public a better sense of the carving history.
+Father Boucher founded the Carving Centre to teach the local artists new techniques.
+The Carving Centre is used by the experienced carvers to teach young artists.
+The artworks are sold with a fair price for the carvers so they can support their families.
+In 2009 the art gallery was opened to give a sense of the carving history.
 The gallery documents, the thirty years of work performed in the community and the advancement of the themes and craftsmanship of the pieces.
 The Kungoni carvings are that popular, that it is even possible to find some in the Vatican museum and in the Buckingham Palace and in Churches and private collections in Africa, Europe, and North America.